Optimal learning with Bernstein Online Aggregation: Second order regret bounds for the BOA procedure

 for $ \pi'$ denoting any probability measure on $\{1,\ldots,M\}$.
-Using the identity \eqref{eq:w'} to define $\pi$ from $\pi'$, and multiplying the above inequality with $\E_{\pi}[\eta_j^{-1}]>0$, we have The proof ends by identifying $\log( \pi'_j/\pi_{j,0}')$ and using the sub-gradient trick as in the proof of Theorem \ref{th:reg}. \end{proof} Notice that a simple corollary of the proof above is the simplified upper bound
+Using the identity \eqref{eq:w'} to define $\pi$ from $\pi'$, and multiplying the above inequality with $\E_{\pi}[\eta_j^{-1}]>0$, we obtain The proof ends by identifying $\log( \pi'_j/\pi_{j,0}')$ and using the "gradient trick" as in the proof of Theorem \ref{th:reg}. \end{proof} Notice that a simple corollary of the proof above is the simplified upper bound

-where $\pi'_0$ is defined as $ \pi_{i,0}'=\eta_i^{-1}\pi_{i,t}/\E_{\pi_t}[\eta_j^{-1}]$.
-Then the initial weights $\pi_{j,0}$ are modified.
-They favor the learners with small learning rates $\eta_j$.
-It constitutes a drawback of the multiple learning rates version of BOA as we will see that small learning rates will be associated with bad strategies.
+where $\pi'_{j,0} =\eta_j^{-1}\pi_{j,t}/\E_{\pi_t}[\eta_J^{-1}]$.
+The initial weights $\pi_{j,0}$ are modified and the upper bound favors the learners with small learning rates $\eta_j$.
+It constitutes a drawback of the multiple learning rates version of BOA as we will see that small learning rates will be associated with bad experts.
 One can solve this issue by choosing the initial weights differently than classically.
 For example, with no information on the learners $f_j$, the initial weights can be chosen equal to

 In this case, $\log(1/\pi_{j,0}')\le \log(M)$ and the weights have the expression